openssl/tools/HOWTO-make-a-release.md

 Send out the announcements.
 Generic release announcement messages will be created automatically by the build script and the commands you need to use to send them were displayed when you executed do-release.pl above.
-These are sent to openssl-users, openssl-project, and openssl-announce.
 They should be sent from the account of the person that owns the key used for signing the release announcement.
 Ensure that mutt is configured correctly - send a test email first if necessary.

-If do-release.pl was used with `--move` be sure to move the announcement text files away from the staging directory after they have been sent.
+If do-release.pl was used with `--move` be sure to move the announcement text files away from the staging directory *after they have been sent*.
 This is done as follows (with VERSION replaced with the version of OpenSSL to announce):

-    REPLYTO="openssl@openssl.org" mutt -s "OpenSSL version VERSION published" \
-            openssl-project openssl-users openssl-announce \
-            < /home/openssl/dist/new/openssl-VERSION.txt.asc
     sudo -u openssl \
         mv ~openssl/dist/new/openssl-VERSION.txt.asc ~openssl/dist/old